NixOS/nixos-weekly/template.rst

 This work would not be possible without the many contributions of the community.

 You can help too!
-Create or comment on the `pull request`_ for the next edition or loot at the `issue tracker`_ to add other improvements.
+Create or comment on the `pull request`_ for the next edition or look at the `issue tracker`_ to add other improvements.

 .. _`pull request`: https://github.com/NixOS/nixos-weekly/pulls
 .. _`issue tracker`: https://github.com/NixOS/nixos-weekly/issues